 Passive natural regeneration: areas that were intended for protection, where productive interventions are not carried out and their recovery process will be carried out through natural succession processes without anthropogenic intervention.
 These areas correspond to areas of withdrawal from water sources, protection places, or areas not suitable for the cultivation of forest species.

-These two stand models will have stratifications based on their development and accumulation of , which will be initially evaluated with satellite image processes, using indicators such as the Normalized Difference Vegetation Index, which allows estimating the quantity, quality and development of vegetation based on the measurement of the intensity of radiation of certain bands of the electromagnetic spectrum from certain satellite images.
+These two stand models will have stratifications based on their development and accumulation of biomass-carbon, which will be initially evaluated with satellite image processes, using indicators such as the Normalized Difference Vegetation Index, which allows estimating the quantity, quality, and development of vegetation based on the measurement of the intensity of radiation of certain bands of the electromagnetic spectrum from certain satellite images.

 For this stratification, four levels are proposed in each type of stand: